 byondsec advances Cybersecurity for Maritime Fleets

 Indian startup byondsec provides cybersecurity solutions for maritime operators to protect vessels from cyber threats.
 Its solution includes a centralized management dashboard to monitor security events across fleets in real time.
 The solutions also enable remote detection of issues and compliance advising.
 Moreover, its management console and AI technologies work to instantly detect and roll back ransomware attacks on vessels to keep all parties safe.

 Discover all Maritime Trends, Innovations & Startups

-Advancements in connectivity and on-premise system enable the integration of emerging technologies in the otherwise disconnected and remote maritime sector.
+Advancements in connectivity and on-premise systems enable the integration of emerging technologies in the otherwise disconnected and remote maritime sector.
 Clean energy and energy-efficient integrations collectively reduce the emissions of the industry.
 AI, robotics, big data, analytics, and blockchain further improve the efficiency of maritime operations.
-Similarly, cybersecurity solutions minimize the disruptions in operations due to cyber-attacks and malicious hackers.
-These solutions complement each other towards building a smart, connected, and low-carbon maritime ecosystem.

-The Maritime Trends & Startups outlined in this report only scratch the surface of trends that we identified during our data-driven innovation and startup scouting process.
-Among others, green propulsion, digital sensors, and autonomous systems will transform the sector as we know it today.
-Identifying new opportunities and emerging technologies to implement into your business goes a long way in gaining a competitive advantage.
-Get in touch to easily and exhaustively scout startups, technologies & trends that matter to you!
+The innovative maritime solutions and trends outlined in this report only scratch the surface of trends that we identified during our data-driven innovation & startup scouting process.
+Identifying new opportunities & emerging technologies to implement into your business goes a long way in gaining a competitive advantage.